theimpossibleastronaut/rmw/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rmw.svg)](https://repology.org/project/rmw/versions)

-rmw is available in the homebrew and linuxbrew repositories; or there may may be a binary package available for your OS.
+rmw is available in the [homebrew and linuxbrew](https://github.com/Homebrew/) repositories; or there may may be a binary package available for your OS.
 You can view a list at [Repology](https://repology.org/project/rmw/versions) to see in which repositories rmw is included.

-Maintainer-created Debian packages (amd64) are available in the [releases section](https://github.com/theimpossibleastronaut/rmw/releases).
+Maintainer-created amd64 Debian packages are available in the [releases section](https://github.com/theimpossibleastronaut/rmw/releases).

 ## Installing from source